pimoroni/grow-python/REFERENCE.md

 pump1.stop()
 ```

 Stops the pump by setting the speed to 0.
-Does not interrupt a non-blocking `dose`.
-TODO: It probably should

 ### Light Sensor